 What Does it Take to Be an Aerospace Engineer?

-A Day in the Life of an Aerospace Engineer
+Daily Life Of an Aerospace Engineer

 - Direct or coordinate activities of engineering or technical personnel involved in designing, fabricating, modifying, or testing of aircraft or aerospace products.